 The locust is a species of grasshopper.
 Locusts are found in all continents of the world except Antarctica.
 In Africa, there are ten species of locusts.
 They are very common in tropical areas, except where it is wet.
 Bees are also very dangerous and they can, as they are said to have done before, wipe off a generation of farmers.
-Locusts live in two forms or phases as they are called: the solitary phase, and the gregarious phase.
-In the solitary, they live alone like any other grasshopper, and cause little swarms big enough to darken the sky, and they are very dangerous.
+Locusts live in two forms, or phases as they are called: the solitary phase, and the gregarious phase.
+In the solitary, they live alone like any other grasshopper, and cause little damage.
+But if their numbers increase, they can become swarms big enough to darken the sky, and the they are very dangerous.